Course Dates: November 8 & 9, 2021, Jan 4 & 5, 2022; March 1 & 2, 2022; May 3 & 4, 2022.

-Register online by clicking the blue Register for Classes button at the top of this page!
+Register online by clicking the green Register for Classes button at the top of this page!

 This course is designed to give the participant knowledge of welding principles and safety considerations.
 The course will focus on: developing the basics of wire feed; tungsten inert gas (TIG); gas metal arc (MIG); and shielded metal arc (Stick) welding (SMAW).
 Brazing, oxyacetylene cutting, and applied blueprint reading will also be covered.

 After satisfactory completion, participants will also be able to view a blueprint, interpret it, determine types of welds, and perform various fundamental welding functions.
 120 Hours